josephmate/josephmate.github.io/_posts/2020-07-27-javascript-does-not-need-stringbuilder.md

 >    strings.

 # Discussion
-Could Java implement a similar optimization to the JVM?
+Could Java implement a similar optimization to the JVM so that people who overlook this mistake aren't hit with an O(N^2) but a O(NlgN) algorithm instead?

 Are ropes good enough?
 At 2^24 to 2^27 we're measuring the concatinations in seconds!
 You could argue that's good enough because that's the memory limit of the browser.
 What about javascript that does not run the in browser but in the backend?
 Can we do better?